-This mode is typically used when a single AD4000/AD4004/ AD4008 device is connected to an SPI-compatible digital host with an interrupt input ( $\overline{IRQ}$ ), and when CNV, which samples the analog input, is required to be independent of the signal used to select the data reading.
+This mode is typically used when a single AD4000/AD4004/ AD4008 device is connected to an SPI-compatible digital host with an interrupt input ( $\overline{IRQ}$ ), and when it is desired to keep CNV, which samples the analog input, independent of the signal used to select the data reading.
 This independence is particularly important in applications where low jitter on CNV is desired.
-The connection diagram is shown in Figure 60, and the corresponding timing diagram is shown in Figure 61.
+The connection diagram is shown in Figure 61, and the corresponding timing diagram is shown in Figure 62.